usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/TESTING.md

 This pipeline produces an XSLT which, when applied to a Computer XML document, reports the result tree annotated with error and warning reports.
 The results of this XSLT can be post-processed (in the testing framework or elsewhere) to show just the reports.

 Unit test this production with an [inspector production XSpec](testing/produce-inspector.xspec).

+## Testing the "costuming" post-processing pipelines

+Inspector XSLT first produces MX outputs.
+These are further processed, first by being filtered, then into HTML and Markdown results.

+These transformations can be tested.
+Generally speaking, an XSpec can present tests and run templates from `apply-validator.xsl` shell directly.

+An HTML-to-Markdown XSpec could also be useful elsewhere, FTM.

+If these are not already to be found among the tests it remains a TODO item.